chriskyfung/amp-affiliately-jekyll-theme/README.md

 3. Add your posts to the _posts directory.
 4. Deploy to Github Pages or your own server.

-## Add Custom Codes to HTML Head to a Page/Post
+## Add Custom Codes to HTML Head to Page/Post

 In the front matter, you can add your codes to the HTML header using the variable `custom_header`.
 For example, include the script for the `amp-accordion` component: